 Whether you hold shares directly as a stockholder of record or beneficially in street name, you may vote without attending the Annual Meeting.
 You may vote by granting a proxy or, for shares held in street name, by submitting voting instructions to your broker or nominee.
-To vote by proxy, please date and sign the enclosed proxy card and return it in the enclosed envelope.
-No postage is necessary if mailed in the United States.
+To vote by proxy, please follow the instructions on the enclosed proxy card.
+You may vote by telephone, via the internet or by mail.
+Shares held in street name may be voted by telephone or via the internet only if your broker or nominee makes those methods available.
+Your broker or nominee will enclose instructions for voting shares held in street name by telephone or via the internet with this proxy statement if your broker or nominee has chosen to make those methods available.

-If you vote by proxy, your shares will be voted at the Annual Meeting in the manner you indicate on your proxy card.
-If you sign your proxy card but do not specify how you want your shares voted, they will be voted as the Board of Directors recommends.
+If you vote by proxy, your shares will be voted at the Annual Meeting in the manner you indicate.
+If you vote by mail and return a signed proxy card with no specific instructions, your shares will be voted as the Board of Directors recommends.

-Can I change my vote after I return my proxy card?
+Can I change my vote after I submit my proxy?